-- A.35.1 Where the ECU is connected to a telematics in-vehicle unit the ECU shall allow the telematics in-vehicle unit to request collection of data and/or generation of Data Records, such that it meets the requirements of this Specification. - A.35.2 In meeting requirement A.35.1, the ECU shall only allow the telematics in-vehicle unit to request collection of data and/or generation of Data Records where: - a. the ECU is in Operation; - b. no Data Record is currently being generated; - c. sufficient storage capacity exists to store the generated Data Record; and - d. the OBM System is otherwise ready and capable of collecting data and generating the required Data Record.
+- A.35.1 Where the ECU is connected to a telematics device the ECU shall allow the telematics device to request collection of data and/or generation of data records, such that it meets the requirements of this specification. - A.35.2 In meeting requirement A.35.1, the ECU shall only allow the telematics device to request collection of data and/or generation of data records where: - a. the ECU is in operation; - b. no data record is currently being generated; - c. sufficient storage capacity exists to store the generated data record; and - d. the OBM system is otherwise ready and capable of collecting data and generating the required data record.

-Note: This requirement pertains to two facets of the connection with the telematics invehicle unit.
-Firstly, the ECU is required to indicate its readiness to collect data and generate Data Records based upon the conditions set out in this requirement.
-Secondly, upon receiving a request from the telematics in-vehicle unit to generate a Data Record, the ECU shall accept or reject that request based upon the conditions set out in this requirement.
+Note: This requirement pertains to two facets of the connection with the telematics device.
+Firstly, the ECU is required to indicate its readiness to collect data and generate data records based upon the conditions set out in this requirement.
+Secondly, upon receiving a request from the telematics device to generate a data record, the ECU shall accept or reject that request based upon the conditions set out in this requirement.